-- the taxpayer may exercise an express, irrevocable and global option such that the dividend may be subject to income tax in accordance with the progressive scale, with a 40% allowance on the portion of the dividend resulting from taxable activities, after deduction of the non-definitive, flatrate withholding tax paid in the year of dividend payment (Articles 200 A, 13, and 158 of the French General Tax Code).
+- the taxpayer may exercise an express, irrevocable and global option, meaning one that covers all revenue falling within the scope of the one-off, flat-rate withholding tax, such that the dividend may be subject to income tax in accordance with the progressive scale, with a 40% allowance applied on a limited basis to the portion of the dividend resulting from taxable activities.
+From the corresponding tax, the non-definitive, flatrate withholding tax paid in the year of dividend payment is deducted (Articles 200 A, 13, and 158 of the French General Tax Code).
 Any surplus deduction is returned.
-In addition, with effect from 21 October 2011, SIIC securities are no longer eligible for the PEA (Plan d'Epargne en Actions - Share Savings Plan), although shares already held within a PEA on that date may remain there;
+In addition, with effect from 21 October 2011, SIIC securities and the corresponding dividends are no longer eligible for the PEA (Plan d'Epargne en Actions - Share Savings Plan), although shares already held within a PEA on that date may remain there;

-✓ The SIIC is liable for a 20% levy on distributions out of exempt income that are paid to shareholders, other than natural persons, who hold 10% or more of its capital directly or indirectly, and who would not be subject to corporate tax or an equivalent tax (amount equivalent to two thirds or more of the corporate tax payable under the same conditions in France) on dividends paid out by the SIIC.
-This levy is not payable if the beneficiary of the distribution is a SIIC or a foreign company subject to an equivalent exemption regime where the partners holding at least 10% of the company's capital are subject to corporate tax.
-It cannot be either charged or returned and does not qualify as a deductible expense when calculating the distributing company's profit or loss.
-It is paid voluntarily in the month following payment of the dividend.
+✓ The SIIC may also owe a 20% levy on distributions out of exempt income that are paid to shareholders, other than natural persons, who hold 10% or more of its capital directly or indirectly, and who would not be subject to corporate tax or an equivalent tax (amount equivalent to two thirds or more of the corporate tax payable under the same conditions in France) on dividends paid out by the SIIC.
+This withholding is not due if the beneficiary of the distribution is a company subject to an obligation to fully distribute the dividends that it receives and whose shareholders owning, directly or indirectly, at least 10% of its capital are subject to corporate tax or an equivalent tax on the distributions they receive.
+This withholding cannot be either charged or returned and does not qualify as a deductible expense when calculating the distributing company's profit or loss.
+It must be paid voluntarily in the month following payment of the dividend.

-✓ Finally, with regard to foreign shareholders, dividends that will be distributed to them in France will be subject to a withholding tax at a rate of 28% for legal entities or 12.8% for natural persons, subject to the possible application of international tax treaties.
+✓ Finally, with regard to foreign shareholders, the dividends paid to them will, in principle, be subject to withholding tax in France at the rate of 26.5% (for distributions made in 2021 - 28% for distributions made in 2020) for legal entities or 12.8% for natural persons, subject to potential application of international tax treaties and regulations specific to certain non-cooperative States or territories.